GefullteTaubenbrust2/VoluMol/README.md

 ### `loadCubeFile(path)`
 Loads a Gaussian cube file and disables previous isosurfaces/volumetrics.
-The present volumetric data can be visualized directly using `setIsosurface()` and `setVolumetric()`.
+The present volumetric data can be visualized directly using `setIsosurface()` and/or `setVolumetric()`.
 - `path` Relative path to the file including its name.